 Booking an Angel

-As the two police cruisers pulled up to the front entrance of the Precinct 7 headquarters, there as just a handful of pedestrians aboutwere.
+As the two police cruisers pulled up to the front entrance of the Precinct 7 headquarters, there were just a handful of pedestrians.
 The approaching demonstration was still six city blocks away.

 Officers Winston and Juarez exited their vehicles and opened the rear door, helping Angel out of the back seat.
 Captain Baggs joined them, and he and Officer Winston escorted her, arm-in-arm, through the building's glass doors.